caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    channel specified.
 A multiple-frame Image updates with some speed even with no process variables specified for the Dynamic Attribute.
    Use the Image Calc expression and the process variables in the Dynamic Attribute to specify when to display each color.
+Images are scaled with nearest-neighbor sampling by default, which keeps low-resolution graphics sharp.
+Enable the ``smoothScaling`` property in Designer for filtered scaling of photographic or high-resolution images.

    .. caution: SGA is 20 years old and may be archaic.
 ImageMagick?